 The city of Katowice is a dynamic urban hub brimming with culture, history, and innovation.
 At the epicentre of this vibrant metropolis lies its pulsating City Centre, a melting pot of architectural marvels, cultural landmarks, and lively streets that captivate visitors from near and far.
 The places worth recommending to visit while staying in Katowice include:

-A dedicated conference dinner will be organised in Katowice City Centre.
+A dedicated conference dinner will be organised in Katowice City Centre to facilitate scientific discussions.

 For those willing to travel from Katowice, they can explore a variety of fascinating destinations that showcase Poland’s rich history, natural beauty, and cultural heritage.